Phonics and Teaching Reading

 We support the children’s reading with Phonics Bug books and a banded Reading Scheme which incorporates a range of genres from Oxford Reading Tree, Ginn Lighthouse and Rigby Stars.

-Decoding strategies are not the only method of teaching reading at St Mary’s and many other elements are agreed classroom practice throughout the school.
+The teaching of decoding strategies is the first approach for children to learn to read at St Mary’s but many other elements are agreed classroom practice throughout the school.
 Click on the link to the Reading at St Mary's document for further information.